codaxy/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 Two-way data binding is commonly used in forms, as it supports both read and write operations.
 Let's use a checkbox for illustration.
 To display a checkbox, we need to know whether it's checked or not.
 That's the read operation.
 If the user clicks the checkbox, the corresponding value needs to be changed, and that's the write operation.

 ```
-<Checkbox value:bind='intro.core.cb1'>Checkbox</Checkbox>
+<Checkbox value-bind='intro.core.cb1'>Checkbox</Checkbox>
 ```
-By appending a `:bind` suffix to the `value` property, we are basically telling Cx to create a two-way data binding between the Checkbox and the Store.
+By appending a `-bind` suffix to the `value` property, we are basically telling Cx to create a two-way data binding between the Checkbox and the Store.
 In this case, instead of assigning `true` or `false` to the `value` property, we are entering a string that represents a path inside the Store where that value will be kept.
 The default value for the Checkbox state in this case would be `false`.
 If we want to make it `true` instead, we would need to use the functional synthax for creating a binding:

 ```